-October 6, 2019, it’s all about pickles in the Lower East Side.
-Come out to try all sorts of pickled foods from 20+ picklers.
+Every October, it's all about pickles in the Lower East Side.
+Come out and try all sorts of pickled foods from 20+ picklers.

 There will also be non-pickled treats, pop-up shops by local boutiques and restaurants, live music, games, and a home pickling/dancing contest.
 Find out the details here.

 Pickle Day is on a Sunday and would be an excellent activity to attend after taking our Sunday Lower East Side Food Tour at 1 pm.